 future levels of infection in the vulnerable population to be kept at levels no higher than at the start of lockdown;

-future levels of infection in the entire population to be kept at levels smaller or, at maximum, the same now;
+future levels of infection in the entire population to be kept at levels smaller or, at maximum, the same as they are currently;

 Numbers of cases/deaths not to increase.

 Constraints (1) and (2) would allow levels of infection to rise in at least some segments at some point in the future.
-We emphasize that we do not regard any level of infection in any subset of the population as acceptable: COVID-19 can be a serious disease in all age groups and risk groups.
+We re-emphasize that we do not regard any level of infection in any subset of the population as acceptable: COVID-19 can be a serious disease in all age groups and risk groups.
 However, we posit that COVID-19 in the non-vulnerable population could be managed using a conventional response, centred around good clinical care and proportionate public health measures, without resorting to lockdown.

 Methods summary